Centuries of Missing and Murdered Indigenous Peoples

 Created by and built to serve Tribal communities across the United States, StrongHearts Native Helpline is here to answer that call.
 It is a culturally-appropriate, anonymous, confidential and free service dedicated to serving Native American and Alaska Native survivors and concerned family members and friends affected by domestic, dating and sexual violence.

 Advocates are available 24/7 by texting or calling 1-844-7NATIVE (762-8483) or via online chat at strongheartshelpline.org.
 Advocates can provide lifesaving tools and immediate support to enable survivors to find safety and live lives free of abuse.
-StrongHearts Native Helpline is a project of the National Indigenous Women’s Resource Center and the National Domestic Violence Hotline.
+StrongHearts Native Helpline is a proud partner of the National Indigenous Women’s Resource Center and the National Domestic Violence Hotline.

 Watch our video statement on YouTube.